Codebase 101

 Client Tier

 OWASP Juice Shop uses the popular Angular framework as the core of its client-side.
 Thanks to Angular Material - an Angular-specific implementation of Google’s Material Design - the UI looks nicely familiar and is easy to use.
-It is also built to be responsive with the help of Angular Flex-Layout, letting it adapt nicely to different screen sizes.
+The interface is also built to be responsive using CSS Flexbox and Grid, allowing it to adapt smoothly to different screen sizes.
 The various icons used throughout the frontend are from the vast Font Awesome 5 collection.

 Services